 - Encourage reflective discussion and peer learning.

-You will be able to raise specific questions or topics for discussion, ensuring a highly relevant and tailored learning experience.
+You will be able to raise questions or topics for discussion, ensuring a highly relevant and tailored learning experience.

-Course Completion
+Course completion

 The course is suitable for speech pathologists and allied health professionals looking to enhance their knowledge and skills in fluency disorders.

-By integrating theory, experiential learning, and clinical mentoring, this course provides a comprehensive, flexible, and practical framework for professional development in stuttering treatment.
+By integrating theory, experiential learning and clinical mentoring, this course provides a comprehensive, flexible and practical framework for professional development in stuttering treatment.